 A graduate certificate is a stand-alone credential that typically consists of 12-15 credit hours of graduate coursework in a focused area of study.
 The graduate certificate or post-master’s graduate certificate may provide individuals with specialized training in a particular academic and/or occupational area, as well as augment professional skills to help advance their careers.

 Many of UNC Charlotte’s graduate certificate programs consist of a subset of courses required for a master’s degree, so they enable individuals to quickly gain admission and begin a program of study before committing to a master’s degree.
 Credit hours earned in a certificate program may be applied to a master’s or doctoral program pursued either in conjunction with or after the certificate has been awarded.
 Note that credits earned in a certificate program may not be used to satisfy the requirements of a second certificate program.

-Hear what UNC Charlotte graduate certificate students have to say about advancing their career and personal knowledge by completing a graduate certificate.
+Hear what UNC Charlotte graduate certificate students and faculty have to say about advancing their career and personal knowledge by completing a graduate certificate.

 Dr. Ertunga C. Ozelkan